UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 The tox dataset contains information on 29 samples (rows); and 1 sample identifier + 5 genes (total of 6 columns)

-#### Let's also see what kind of data are organized within the datasets
+Let's also see what kind of data are organized within the datasets.

 ```r
 colnames(chem)